Geology

 With Mark's permission, the thesis is presented herein in its entirety.

-Read Quaternary Geology of the Burnt Fork Area, Uinta Mountains, Summit County, Utah as an HTML document.
+Quaternary Geology of the Burnt Fork Area, Uinta Mountains, Summit County, Utah

 Structural Controls on Dynamics of Alpine Glaciers of the Northern Uinta Mountains During the Smiths Fork and Blacks Fork Glaciations